-For the MA programs in Clinical Psychology, Family Therapy, and the SSP program in School Psychology, please look under "Professional Psychology."
-For program in Industrial-Organizational Psychology please look under "Industrial-Organizational Psychology."
+For the graduate programs in Clinical Psychology, Family Therapy, School Psychology and Industrial-Organizational Psychology, please see their respective sections.

-The graduate program in General Psychology leads to the Master of Arts (MA) degree.
+The graduate program in Psychology leads to the Master of Arts M.A. degree.
 The program is a vehicle for advanced study of human behavior and provides students with a variety of theoretical perspectives from across psychology such as social, cognitive, developmental, and neuropsychology.
 The program is designed for students planning to work in social service or research centers, teach at the community college level, or pursue a doctoral program at another institution.